w3c/wai-tutorials/source/forms/custom-controls.html.erb.md

 wcag_techniques:
 ---

 Where possible, use stylized form elements to provide custom controls.
 For example, a social media "share button" and "star rating" widget can be built using standard form controls.
-Using such progressive enhancement techniques helps keep such widgets usable when they are rendered differently, such as by certain assistive technologies.
+Using such progressive enhancement techniques helps keep these widgets usable when they are rendered differently, including by some assistive technologies.

 ## A Share Button
 {:.ex}

-The example below shows a social media "share button" that has two functions: It shows how many people have already activated the button ("shared"), and it allows users to press the button to activate the share function.
+The example below shows a social media "share button" that has two functions: it shows how many people have already activated the button ("shared"), and it allows users to press the button to activate the share function.

 The custom button relies on CSS to style a regular `<button>` element, so that the basic functionality remains intact when it is rendered without CSS.
 For example, most screen readers will announce the button and its contents.